 Sponsor an Event

-- Contact your local CAA and ask how you can host or sponsor an event in your community for your neighbors.
+- Contact your local CAA and ask how you can host or sponsor an event in your community.

 - Join Community Action Agencies in hands on service to your community.